Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This magnificent, early generation, 9 carat gold Omega Geneve wristwatch dates to about 1954.

-The face has a beautiful golden brown colour with an impressive and unusual mottled effect.
+The dial/face has a beautiful golden brown colour with an impressive and unusual mottled effect.

 The watch is powered by a 266 calibre movement.

-It is triple signed and carries the Omega name and logo on the face, the movement and the case inner.
+It is triple signed and carries the Omega name and logo on its face, the movement and the case inner.
 The Birmingham Assay Office stamps for 9 carat gold are clear to read.

 It has a presentation inscription on the case back with Scottish provenance.